sivasenani/pindrill_app/README.md

 # Mandarin Pronunciation Learning App (Pindrill)

+If you want to check out the app straight away, go to: https://pindrillapp-rhtcu5qkj6zmbi6rrvmety.streamlit.app/

 ## Objective
 This project aims to help learners improve their Mandarin pronunciation using Pinyin.
 The app provides interactive tools to explore and practice Mandarin syllables and tones, supporting learners in building a strong foundation in spoken Chinese.